Terraced Gardens, Rivington: Rivington Heritage Trust

 Although Rivington Heritage Trust abandoned much of the original Blue Planet Scheme and formed a plan to proceed gradually whilst lobbying and obtaining public support, by 2013 they had succeeded in obtaining £60,000 in grant funding from the Heritage Lottery Fund the Big Lottery Fund and presented new plans for the Rivington Terraced Gardens.
-By 2016 the trust and Groundwork Cheshire Lancashire and Merseyside were successful in obtaining a grant of £3.4 million from the Heritage Lottery Fund to conserve and repair the Rivington Terraced Gardens and remaining Grade II listed structures.
+By 2016 the trust and Groundwork Cheshire Lancashire and Merseyside with United Utilities assisting were successful in obtaining a grant of £3.4 million from the Heritage Lottery Fund to conserve and repair the Rivington Terraced Gardens and remaining Grade II listed structures.
+A company named 'Historic Property Restoration Ltd' of North Shields, specialists in work on Listed Buildings were awarded a contract to complete some of the work.
 A lease of 50 years was also agreed in 2016 by United Utilities to the Rivington Heritage Trust.
 The Clearance work has been undertaken by unpaid volunteers.
 The trust comprises a number of local councillors and employees of United Utilities.

 The former gardens are now used to hold a variety of events, mainly at the Great Lawn, former Tennis Lawns, and Italian Lake and Orchestral lawn.
 There are now private events held here and it is available for hire for weddings.
 The Lancashire Environmental Fund awarded a grant of £23,000 in 2022 to improve accessibility from Lower House car park via Roynton Road to improve access at the site.

+The trust has ongoing fundraising operations including a scheme which is known as "Squarea" the sponsorship covers a 10 square meter virtual patch, helping with running costs for five year by donating £20.
+Sponsors are also listed in a roll call in gratitude.
+In addition it also fundraises through selling merchandise.
+It's visitor center is now located at Great House Farm, off Rivington Lane.